GRADUATE STUDENT TEACHING FELLOWSHIP PROGRAM

 3. A short recommendation letter from your adviser that states their approval of your participation.
 You and/or your adviser can submit the recommendation letter.

 4. Conduct 2 classroom observations as a participant in the Teaching Evaluation project at COE using COPUS.
 You will be contacted by the program facilitator regarding your observation assignments.
 Each observation is 50 minutes each.
+(Classroom observations have been impacted due to the pandemic, alternative remote observations will temporarily take place)

 The program is completed over the course of the Fall and Spring semesters.